-- Begin to complete the Counselor Brag Sheet on Naviance. - Begin to think about which teachers you will ask to write your recommendations. - Register/take the SAT, SAT subject tests, or ACT if fully prepared. - Continue college visits (in person or virtually) Spring Break is a good opportunity. - If your SAT scores revealed any weaknesses, plan to take a preparation course. - Register for the SAT/ACT, if available and you feel prepared.
+- Begin to complete the Counselor Brag Sheet on Naviance. - Begin to think about which teachers you will ask to write your recommendations and ask them in person. - Complete teacher brag sheet and add teacher to Naviance. - Register/take the SAT or ACT if needed and available. - Continue college visits (in person or virtually) Spring Break is a good opportunity. - If your SAT scores revealed any weaknesses, plan to take a preparation course.